nktnet1/webview-kiosk/README.md

 # Webview Kiosk

-Webview Kiosk is a free and open-source Android application designed for secure, kiosk-style web browsing.
+Webview Kiosk is a free and open-source Android application for secure, kiosk-style web browsing.

-It allows device owners to lock the device to a single webview, restrict access to other apps or system features, and provide flexible configuration options.

-This app is intended for device owners seeking a simple solution without the need for Enterprise Mobility Management (EMM) or Mobile Device Management (MDM) systems.
+The app is designed for small businesses and device owners who are looking for a simpler alternative to Enterprise Mobility Management (EMM) or Mobile Device Management (MDM) systems.

 ## Key Features